ladybug-J/job-market-insights/README.md

    - The LLM has to run locally, as streamlit cloud probably does not have enough resources
    - This implies the ETL should also run locally
    - Scheduling a daily update of the database locally and sending it to git could solve the problem

+4. **Alternative to LLMs:**

+   LLMs require a large processing power that cannot be hosted in the Streamlit cloud.
+Therefore, a simpler alternative to get some insights of the main tools on demand, a JSON file containing {"tech domain": list(tools)} generated using ChatGPT will be used to count the amount of times a tool is mentioned in the job descriptions.